Carpal Tunnel Surgery

 - For open surgery, your surgeon will make an incision on the palm of your hand.
 The incision may extend to your wrist.
 A ligament will be cut to release the pressure on the nerve.
 This ligament is a band of tissue that connects joints in your wrist.
 Your surgeon may also remove scar tissue or anything else that may be pressing on the nerve.

 - For endoscopic surgery, your surgeon will make 1 or 2 incisions on your wrist or palm.
-He will insert the endoscope with the camera through an incision to help guide him during surgery.
+He or she will insert the endoscope with the camera through an incision to help guide him or her during surgery.
 Tools may be put in your wrist to help protect the nerves.
-He will then cut the ligament that is pressing on the nerve.
+Your surgeon will then cut the ligament that is pressing on the nerve.

 - The incision will be closed with stitches and covered with bandages.

 What should I expect after CTS surgery?

 You will be taken to a room where you will rest until you are fully awake and gain feeling in your arm.
 Do not try to get out of bed until your provider says it is okay.

 - A splint may be placed on your wrist to keep it from moving.
 Your healthcare provider may ask you to move your fingers soon after your surgery.

 - Your provider will show you how to keep your hand elevated (raised) above the level of your heart.
 This helps prevent or relieve pain and swelling.
 You will need to continue to elevate your hand throughout the day at home.
 Your provider will tell you how often to do this, and for how many days.